occiware/MartBTG/README.md

 ```

 You will be able to see the result in the command line, and compare it to the one of example/output.txt.
 If both are perfectly similar, then, this test is a success!

+> Note: The warning about the variable that is not set is normal, since it has no value set in either the config or resource file.

 ## Dependencies